rstudio/sass/README.md

 [LibSass](https://github.com/sass/libsass), a fast
 [Sass](https://sass-lang.com/) compiler written in C++.
-Sass is a mature and stable CSS extension language that makes styling modern websites less complex and more composible.
+Sass is a mature and stable CSS extension language that makes styling modern websites less complex and more composable.

 ### Installation